zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     ----------
           107
     ```
-## Task 4: Create a common user and grant it privileges to clone a database
+## **TASK 4**: Create a common user and grant it privileges to clone a database
 1. Connect to CDB1 as `SYS`.

     ```
     SQL> <copy>CONNECT sys/Ora4U_1234@CDB1 as sysdba</copy>
     Connected.
     ```
 A common user is a database user that has the same identity in the `root` container and in every existing and future pluggable database (PDB).
 Every common user can connect to and perform operations within the `root`, and within any PDB in which it has privileges.
-In this step, we create user called c##remote_user, which we will later specify in the `-createPluggableDatabase` command as the database link user of the remote PDB.
+In this task, we create user called c##remote_user, which we will later specify in the `-createPluggableDatabase` command as the database link user of the remote PDB.

 2. Create a common user named c##remote_user in CDB1.